-If you experience these symptoms and they do not go away, make an enquiry or appointment with us to get a diagnosis.
+If you experience these symptoms and they do not go away, make an appointment with our orthopaedic specialist to get a diagnosis.

 Osteoarthritis cannot be reversed.
-Treatment focuses on managing its symptoms and relieving pain.
-The treatment depends on its severity, as well as the joints involved.
+Treatment for osteoarthritis focuses on managing its symptoms and relieving pain.
+Treatment for osteoarthritis depends on its severity, as well as the joints involved.

 Painkillers and nonsteroidal anti-inflammatory drugs can relieve joint pain, and reduce joint inflammation.

-Your doctor may send you to a physiotherapist, who will teach you exercises to reduce stiffness in the affected joints, and increase the strength of the muscles around your joints.
+The orthopaedic specialist may refer you to a physiotherapist, who will teach you exercises to reduce stiffness in the affected joints, and increase the strength of the muscles around your joints.

 Some people may benefit from glucosamine supplements.
-Your doctor may put you on a trial of this nutritional supplement.
+The orthopaedic specialist may put you on a trial of this nutritional supplement.

 If you have knee osteoarthritis, maintaining a healthy weight will reduce the strain on your hips and knees.
 Putting a heat pad on the affected joints may also reduce the pain.